TILES CALCULATION - HOW DO YOU CALCULATE THE NUMBER OF FLOOR TILES REQUIRED?

 • To get your total square feet, multiply the radius by 3.14: 120-inch x 3.14 = 376.8 sq. ft.

-• Let's round it up to 377 sq. ft.
+• Let's round it up to 377 sq.
+Ft.

 Aside from calculating the total square footage, you may also be interested in the approximate number of tiles required to cover an area.
 It is extremely simple to convert the coverage area to the number of tiles!
-To begin, calculate the tile square footage by multiplying the tile's length and width in inches.
-Finally, divide the calculated size of the space by the area of one tile.
-The result is the exact number of tiles required for the area.

 • Let's assume you have tiles that are 11.8 x 11.8 and you want to tile a small bathroom with an area of 48 lengths x 24 widths.